ByronKrauskopf/School_District_Analysis/README.md

 ## Results

 - Impact on district summary
-     - There was a negligible (0.3% or less) impact to both the average scores and the percentage passing in the district wide summary.
+     - At the district summary level the following results were reduced:
+          - the average math score was reduced by 0.1 to 78.9
+          - the percentage passing math was reduced by 0.2% to 74.8%
+          - the percentage passing reading was reduced by 0.1% to 85.7%
+          - the percentage passing overall was reduced by 0.3% to 64.9%

 *New School District Summary*